-In June 2022, GASB issued Statement No. 100, Accounting Changes and Error Corrections.
-An amendment to Statement 62, the standard clarifies practice by providing guidance for changes in the financial reporting entity, accounting principles, and estimates used to prepare financial information.
+Recent accounting pronouncements - In June 2022, GASB issued Statement No. 100, Accounting Changes and Error Corrections.
+An amendment to Statement No. 62, the standard clarifies practice by providing guidance for changes in the financial reporting entity, accounting principles, and estimates used to prepare financial information.
 The new standard also prescribes the treatment for the correction of errors in previously issued financial statements.
-The requirements of this statement apply to the financial statements of all state and local governments.
-The statement will be effective for the year-end December 31, 2024.
-The District is evaluating the impact the standard will have on its financial statements.
+This statement was adopted for the year ended December 31, 2024.
+There was no impact to the financial statements upon adoption.

 In June 2022, GASB issued Statement No. 101, Compensated Absences.
 The objectives of this statement are to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
 That objective is achieved by aligning the recognition and measurement guidance under a unified model and by amending certain previously required disclosures.
 The requirements of this statement apply to the financial statements of all state and local governments.
-The statement will be effective for the year-end December 31, 2024.
-The District is evaluating the impact the standard will have on its financial statements.
+This statement was adopted for the year ended December 31, 2024, and did not result in any changes to how the District has historically accrued for compensated absences.